Pyrography From A - Z

 - You can blow on the tip just before you place the tip on the wood

-- Glide the pen across a piece of practice wood before you place the tip on the wood
+- Glide the pen across a piece of practice wood before you place the tip on your project.

-- Be sure your tip is moving as it touches down on the wood...I call this the touch down & landing like a plane coming in for a landing.
+- Be sure your tip is moving as it touches down on the wood...I call this the touch down & landing like a plane coming in for a landing (discussed above).

 How to clean polished wood burning tips: